Borscht: Borscht in the USSR

-Era of Stagnation also would affect making borscht from time to time to the next level of simplification: aforementioned canned tomato products, "paste" or "puree" would be a "deficit" item, a thing not available regularly in one's nearest store.
-At this rate, many modern recipes of beet soups labeled as "borscht" actually have neither a tartness source (lack tomatoes, pickles, etc.) nor a sourness source (lack vinegar, lemon acid powder, let alone beet sour kvass).
+Era of Stagnation also would affect making borscht from time to time to the next level of simplification: the aforementioned canned tomato products, "paste" or "purée" would be a "deficit" item, a thing not available regularly in one's nearby convenience stores.
+On the other hand, due to urbanization, people would not resort to making own batches of, say, pickled tomatoes.
+As result, many modern recipes of beet soups labeled as "borscht" list neither a tartness source (lack tomatoes, pickles, etc.) nor a sourness source (lack vinegar, lemon acid powder, let alone beet sour kvass).

 In culture

 As a ritual dish

 Borscht is often associated with its role in religious traditions of various denominations (Eastern Orthodox, Greek and Roman Catholic, and Jewish) that are common in Eastern Europe.
 In East Slavic countries, "memorial borscht" is served as the first course at a post-funeral wake.
 According to a traditional belief, the soul of the departed either feeds on or is carried up to heaven by puffs of steam rising from bowls of borscht and other hot dishes, such as blini, porridge, boiled potatoes or freshly baked bread.
 In the region of Polesye, straddling the Belarusian-Ukrainian border, the same steaming-hot dishes, including borscht, are given as an offering to the souls of deceased ancestors during the annual semi-pagan remembrance ceremony known as Dzyady or Forefathers' Night.

 In Poland and Ukraine, borscht is usually one of the dishes served at a Christmas Eve dinner.
 Celebrated after the first star has appeared in the sky on December 24 (Roman Catholic) or January 6 (Greek Catholic), it is a meal which is at the same time festive and fasting, a multicourse affair (traditionally, with twelve distinct dishes) that excludes ingredients of land-animal origin.
 Christmas Eve borscht is, therefore, either vegetarian or based on fish stock and is not typically mixed with sour cream.
 In Ukraine, the soup contains vegetables that are sautéed in vegetable oil rather than lard, as well as beans and mushrooms.
-It may be also thickened with wheat flour dry-roasted in a pan instead of the usual roux.
+It may also be thickened with wheat flour dry-roasted in a pan instead of the usual roux.
 The Polish version of Christmas Eve borscht is a clear ruby-red broth.
 Both Ukrainian and Polish variants are often served with uszka.